Nancy0192/nancy_iiitb_asic/README.md

 </details>

 ## Optimizations
-Yosys have the feature to automatically optimize the design so as to form a simpler structure.
+Yosys have the feature to automatically optimize the design so as to form a simpler structure.<br>
 **Example 1 - Multiplication by 2** <br>
 The verilog code and the synthesizing list for the code of multiplication by 2 is given below: